How to Grow Onions Like a Pro Gardener

-The most common issue when growing onions is rotting of their stems, or bulbs, or roots, which is caused either by overwatering or because the soil is not well-draining and stays perpetually damp.
+The most common issue when growing onions is the rotting of their stems, bulbs, or roots, which is caused either by overwatering or because the soil is not well-draining and stays perpetually damp.

 This hardy crop has few insect predators.
 Occasionally, very small flying insects called thrips can be found in the plant’s center leaves.
 If plants are too frequently attacked by thrips, they’ll stop growing and the onion bulb won’t mature.
 Organic sprays with sulfur and Bti-based insecticides, as well as neem oil sprays, will provide safe relief.